 intense pain located on one side of the head, commonly by the eye.
 These headaches occur in cyclical patterns, or clusters.
 It is important you consult your physician for a further workup of your symptoms.

-At Alaska Physical Therapy Specialists, we will get to know you and your headache history.
+At Alaska Physical Therapy Specialists, LLC, we will get to know you and your headache history.
 Your therapist will perform a thorough examination which will include an assessment of your posture, range of motion, strength, coordination, joint and soft tissue mobility.
 We will work to identify specific structures that may be causing pain or delaying your healing.
 We will screen your temporomandibular joint as well to rule out contribution of this region to your headaches.
 Our treatments have an individualized, patient-centered focus as all your treatment sessions are one-on-one so you can expect to receive optimal care during each treatment session and work toward achieving your goals.
 We treat the body as a whole and recognize the body is a system with interconnected parts.